 At about 12,800 feet, leave the broad ridge and cross the shallow basin on now flat, rocky rubble, heading for a saddle a little west of the first summit.
-There was no problem gaining the saddle on the rubble and we finished the walk out to the high point which lies at least one third of a mile SE of the maps 13,130 foot marker.
+There was no problem gaining the saddle on the rubble and we finished the walk out to the high point which lies at least one third of a mile SE of the USGS map 13,130 foot marker.
 This southeastern summit was undoubtedly higher than the one marked on the USGS map, so on Lists of John, it has been given an additional 10 feet in elevation by Gerry Roach & John Kirk.
-Take a brief break here and examine the choices over to UN13,180 or turn around and head back down as you came or you could try to find the path to the old mine between 11,600 and 11,800 ft.
+Lidar now has even added another 4 feet.
+Take a brief break here and examine the choices over to UN13,223 (previously UN 13180) or turn around and head back down as you came or you could try to find the path to the old mine between 11,600 and 11,800 ft.
 If you find it, you can follow it on down to the main trail and stroll back to your campsite.
 Much of this old mine path has been obscured by willows, etc., but an old feeder pipeline helped us follow it at times.

 Because one of our party members was reluctant to attempt the full ridge traverse, we elected to do the talus descent.
 I (Tim) did explore for a short distance along the ridge off the summit of UN13,140 and found that one simple, 3rd class move around a rock tower early on brought me to less complex ridge work.
 There may have been other, unseen difficulties ahead, however.
 But since the remainder of our party would not follow, I had to reverse and go back for the talus descent.
 We also tried to traverse under the connecting ridge near the NW summit on the NE side but found that slope to be precariously loose & difficult.